patmolloy/SimpleShinyTable/README.md

 # SimpleShinyTable

 ## World Bank Population Indices 1960 - 2014 DataTable

+### The hosted version of this needs a moment or two to load - please be patient, it does work!

   This example shiny project uses data from the World Bank - country populations 1960 - 2014